Rainier-MSFT/azure-docs/articles/active-directory/architecture/10-secure-local-guest.md

 ## End user communications

 Notify external users about migration timing.
-Communicate expectations, for instance when external users must stop using a current password to enable authentication by home and corporate credentials.
+Communicate expectations, for instance when external users must stop using a current password to enable authentication by home and corporate credentials, or Microsoft account.
 Communications can include email campaigns and announcements.

 <a name='migrate-local-guest-accounts-to-azure-ad-b2b'></a>